 I have worked in orchards fruit picking and apple thinning.
 I have worked in fish factories and have painted houses in Nelson.
 I have worked in start up companies, major multi-national corporations (Thomson Reuters) and large public institutions (the Office of the Chief Tax Counsel).
 I have written and edited technical books and written quasi judicial opinions.
 But there has not been a year that I have not come back to Richmond.
 This year I returned to Richmond to live so I could spend more time with my parents while continuing to commute to Wellington for work.

 Life outside council

 When I am not reading council reports, I am a tax author and advisor.
-I recently published my new book – Tax Administration Law Made Easy, together with two other books in the series that I have also been involved with – namely, Goods and Services Law Made Easy and Income Tax Law Made Easy.
+I have recently published – Tax Administration Law Made Easy, together with two other books in the series that I have also been involved with – namely, Goods and Services Law Made Easy and Income Tax Law Made Easy.
 All books can be purchased online from LexisNexis in hardcopy or eBook format.

 Community service runs in my blood

 My grand father helped establish the ‘New Haven Flake and Ice Co-operative’ to help the local fishers get better prices for their fish (avoiding the price fluctuations that the market delivered as a result of landing bumper catches) and enabling them to have a decent income to feed their families.
 A lesson in helping businesses, help communities, through co-operation.
 I have volunteered my time to community law centres.
 I have volunteered my time to represent people at employment mediation.
 I have volunteered my services to tenants who have been taken advantage of by landlords who do not know the law (and surprisingly this has included local councils).
 I have also coached junior football – which is great fun and incredibly rewarding.